Sales and Marketing Alignment: A Complete Guide to Smarketing

 Ian Sells, CEO and co-founder of RebateKey said, “To best align your marketing and sales, it is necessary to create the same KPIs and goals.

 “Having shared goals allows both teams to work and strategise together, providing a more holistic approach towards marketing.
-Having shared goals allow for an agreement in the buyer’s persona and how the buyer’s journey looks like.
-This ensures that the transition from marketing to sales is seamless, preventing mismatched messages from one part of the funnel to another (causing customer confusion and losing their trust).
+This ensures that the transition from marketing to sales is seamless, preventing mismatched messages from one part of the funnel to another (causing customer confusion and losing their trust).”

 Related: KPIs to align your sales and marketing teams